At a glance

 Pack contents vary by retailer

-What to think about in week 22
+What to think about in week 22 of pregnancy?

 It’s not too soon to begin thinking about how to feed your baby.
 Around 8 out of 10 mums start breastfeeding and although you don’t have to make your mind up until your baby is born here are some of the reasons why: